Confirmation Bias

 Confirmation bias can put serious limits on our ability to think.
 But in an age where we have to process and make decisions on information faster than ever, it’s extremely important to be aware of confirmation bias and how we form opinions on political and social issues.
 Spreading “fake news” isn’t just a problem that affects one side of the political spectrum or the other.

 Take the story about the “gender-neutral Santa” that came out a few months ago.
-Headlines filled up social media platforms claiming that people were demanding a gender-neutral Santa.
-That a majority or a third of people wanted Santa to be gender-neutral or even a woman.
+Headlines filled up social media platforms claiming that people demanded a gender-neutral Santa.
+A majority or a third of people wanted Santa to be gender-neutral or even a woman.

 Less than a third suggested that Santa should be gender-neutral or a woman.
 No one demanded anything.
-There was no evidence to suggest that a majority of people even wanted to change Santa.
+There was no evidence to suggest that most people even wanted to change Santa.
 But people who already felt outraged by “PC culture” still took the biased study and ran with it.

-This lapse of judgment and reading about the validity of the study is just one way that we allow our confirmation bias to confirm things we already know to be true.
+This lapse of judgment and reading about the study's validity is one way we allow our confirmation bias to confirm things we already know to be true.
 People who think that liberals are demanding extreme measures when it comes to gender rights and breaking with tradition were likely to let the headline confirm their concerns.

 Example 1: Holding Onto Stereotypes About Others